Casey, Illinois

-Casey (pronounced KAY-zee) is a city in Clark and Cumberland counties in the U.S. state of Illinois.
+Casey (/ˈkeɪzi/) is a city in Clark and Cumberland counties in the U.S. state of Illinois.
 The population was 2,404 at the 2020 census.

 The Cumberland County portion of Casey is part of the Charleston-Mattoon Micropolitan Statistical Area.

-Casey is the home to several Guinness World Record constructions - super-sized items in the form of outdoor sculptures—including the Wind Chime, Rocking Chair, Knitting Needles, Crochet Hook, Pitchfork, Golf Tee, Yardstick, Wooden Token, Dutch Wooden Shoes, Mailbox, Pencil and Birdcage.
+Casey is noted for its outdoor sculptures listed as Guinness World Records for their size, including the Wind Chime, Rocking Chair, and more.

+It also hosts the USA Softball of Illinois Hall of Fame Museum.

 Geography

 Most of the city lies in Clark County, although a small portion extends into Cumberland County.
 In the 2000 census, 2,940 of Casey's 3067 residents (99.9%) lived in Clark County and 2 (0.1%) lived in Cumberland County.

 According to the 2021 census gazetteer files, Casey has a total area of 2.26 sqmi, all land.